coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/codebook.md

  * Subject Num/ID - An identifier of the subject who carried out the experiment.

 ## Tidy Output
-The expected tidy output required for the assignment contains the following (standard deviation and mean variables only).
+The expected tidy output required for the assignment contains the following (standard deviation and mean variables only) columns and the values.
+ * SubjectNum
+ * ActivityType
  * TimeBodyAcceleration-mean-X
  * TimeBodyAcceleration-mean-Y
  * TimeBodyAcceleration-mean-Z